horacioxf/horacioxf/README.md

 -->
 Hello, my name is Horacio!

-- :nerd_face: I'm a cybersecurity grad student at WGU.
+I'm a cybersecurity graduate student at WGU with over half a decade of experience in customer service and cybersecurity.
-- 🌱 I'm currently learning Web Dev and Pentesting.
-- 📫 You can reach me through my linkedin.

 <h2>Cybersecurity Projects:</h2>

 - [Azure-SOC-Homelab](https://github.com/horacioxf/Azure-SOC-Homelab)